nikzral/universal-bruteforcer/README.md

   `pip install selenium`

  ## Chromedriver
-  You may download the version of chromedriver that corresponds to your version of chrome here <dl> <a href="https://chromedriver.chromium.org/">here</a> </dl>
+  You may download the version of chromedriver that corresponds to your version of chrome <a href="https://chromedriver.chromium.org/">here</a>